turbot/tailpipe-plugin-pipes/docs/tables/audit_log_table.md

   or data->'cli_version' < '0.20.0';
 ```

-## Identify Actions from IP Addresses Known for Suspicious Activity
+## Identify Actions from IP Addresses Known for Suspicious Activity (Conversion Error: Type VARCHAR with value 'suspicious_ip_1' can't be cast to the destination type LIST)

 ```sql
 select